STEMFORALL 2024 WORKSHOP

 Dates: July 29 - August 9, 2024

-Structure of the program: The program is going to consist of supervised research projects and series of lectures designed to help gain the necessary background as you are working on your projects.
+Structure of the workshop: The workshop is going to consist of supervised research projects and series of lectures designed to help gain the necessary background as you are working on your projects.
 The exact topics of the lecture series will be determined in the coming weeks.
 The exact topics for the research projects will be selected based on your interests and preferences.

-This program is partly a culmination of undergraduate research activities that have transpired during the academic year.
-Once the program is over, the research projects are likely to continue into the Fall 2024 semester and beyond.
+This workshop is partly a culmination of undergraduate research activities that have transpired during the academic year.
+Once the workshop is over, the research projects are likely to continue into the Fall 2024 semester and beyond.

-Application process: Please fill out an on-line application form at the following link.
-The students at all the Rochester area colleges and universities are welcome to apply.
+Registration process: Please fill out an on-line registration form at the following link.
+The students at all the Rochester area colleges and universities are welcome to register.

 Exact signal recovery